mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Update on Workbench status/deprecation and removal of MantidPlot.
 * How can we best plan / adjust the developer workshop to work remotely?
+  * including considering the time zones of attendees, and trying to involve as many people as possible.